Welcome to the pack

 Teddy is my foster fail in Aruba.
 We were meant to be fostering him for a few weeks but after the first week, we said we would adopt him as we could not imagine being without him.
 You can read the first week of our Fostering HERE

 He has grown from a few days away from death to be a strong, beautiful boy with such a loving nature.
 He is my constant companion and is my loyal guardian, always by my side.Teddy is a natural guard dog and guards our perimeter with gusto at any passing vehicle.
-The police department in Aruba missed an opportunity with him!

 The most delightful thing about Teddy is his various voices!
 He has a high pitched yip when he is demanding something, a tiger like growl when on the defensive and a happy bark when playing.
 He is a very vocal dog and expressive with his bear like paws!